ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 LET n_l := nullable(1L);  -- nullable long variable initialized to 1
 ```

-The pseudo function "sensitive" adds `@sensitive` to the type of its
+The pseudo-function "sensitive" adds `@sensitive` to the type of its
 argument but otherwise does no computation.
 This also can be useful to
 initialize nullable types.

 ```sql